 We have experienced significant growth during the Track Record Period.
 In order to meet growing customer demand for our products, we have in the past few years increased our production capacity and output, and expanded, trained and managed our rapidly growing workforce.
 In response to this increased demand, we have undertaken to establish an additional three production facilities in Hai Phong, Vietnam and another production facility in Hai Duong Province, Vietnam.
 We may undertake future expansion projects based on our future business requirements.
+We expect the four Vietnam facilities to commence production in the first quarter of 2016, the third quarter of 2016, 2017 and 2018, respectively.

-The success of our future expansion projects depends on a few factors beyond our control, such as the progress of the construction conducted by the third party construction company, local laws and regulations and government support, including in the form of tax breaks, the continuing availability of low-cost skilled labor and customer demand for our expanded production capacity.
-In addition, the integration of future expansion projects into our existing operations may be subject to unforeseeable delays, which may, among other things, increase our integration costs, strain our production capacity at other locations, cause delays in delivery of customer orders and decrease our production efficiency.
+The success of our Hai Phong facilities, Hai Duong facility and any future expansion projects depends on a few factors beyond our control, such as the progress of the construction conducted by the third party construction company, local laws and regulations and government support, including in the form of tax breaks, the continuing availability of low-cost skilled labor and customer demand for our expanded production capacity.
+In addition, the integration of the Hai Phong facilities, Hai Duong facility and any future expansion projects into our existing operations may be subject to unforeseeable delays, which may, among other things, increase our integration costs, strain our production capacity at other locations, cause delays in delivery of customer orders and decrease our production efficiency.
 Accordingly, we may not be able to achieve in a timely or cost-effective manner the expansion of our operations or the management of our growth.
 If we are unable to manage our growth effectively, we may not be able to take advantage of market opportunities, execute our business strategies or respond to competitive pressures which could have a material adverse effect on our results of operation and prospects.